 Scariest to me is the fact that stories don’t just look to murder successful artists.
 They’re indiscriminate and confused in their quest to kill.
 We just don’t hear about all the wannabes and authors holed up in garrets no one knows about when they croak.

-Maybe the definition of success for a novelist is that somehow they buy themselves enough time to actually make a name for themselves.
+Maybe the definition of success for a novelist is that somehow they manage to buy themselves enough time to actually make a name for themselves.
 Or maybe the basis of their success is a strong enough will and a hearty enough constitution to do battle with their work, having sufficient strength of character and intellect to manage time to find a loving agent and a competent publishing house to make them famous.

 In my case, I had a massive cyst hidden in my abdominal cavity connected to my colon.
 I was relatively young (46), but had likely been suffering from diverticulitis for over a decade.
 I’d felt like shit on and off the entire time I was writing Beautiful Morning Blues.
 It was my first attempt at serious fiction in long-form.
 The book faces the ugly crap in life we hear about endlessly on the news — rape, murder, geo-political violence, good old climate change.
 It’s protagonist, Hugh Donovan, also stumbles into becoming the neighborhood gigolo (nothing like stay-at-home dads).
 The anomie and nihilism set up in this story will piss a lot of people off.
 So does life have any meaning?
 Is their any hope?
 I’m still working to finish this book.
-It should be ready to debut sometime next year.
+It should be ready to debut sometime next year or two.

 It took them a month to diagnose my situation.
 The hidden cyst was as big as my fist.
 They eventually went in and excised 10-inches of my colon.
 I’d lost nearly 30 pounds by the time they did that.
 I’d been nourishing myself on a liquid diet of Ensure for a month while they drained my cyst down to a reasonable level for surgery.
 Even now I want to eat everything on the table every night at dinner.
 Bacon is my passion.
 I put the 30-pounds back on…and then another 25 or so for good measure over the years.
 Two days after my surgery, a doctor was checking me over at 3:00 in the morning.
 He said, “You know, you’re lucky.
 Another day or two and that cyst would have burst.
 You’d have been dead in a matter of hours.
 Sepsis is no way to go.”

 Here’s the thing.
 Death is always right there in everyone’s lap.
 Maybe stories really do try to assassinate their authors and maybe they don’t.
-Maybe your obsession with video games or porn or the stock market provides your unconscious mind the same opportunity.
+Maybe your obsession with video games, or porn, or the stock market provides your unconscious mind the same opportunity.
 Steve Jobs pretty much offed himself by looking for an easier way out of his cancer than what Western medicine offered.
 He realized the problem, but it was too late in the end.
 His love of his work may have been his reason for trying that end run.

 I’m an advocate of “spilling your guts” when you write (kind of funny, right?).
 It seems to me this is especially important for Indie Writers working on the new frontier of digital publishing.
 Our job as writers is to go into the weird realms of the imagination and try to make sense of what is hard for people to understand in any other way than stories and novels.
 We’re lucky.
 We aren’t encumbered by agents and publishers and other door keepers.
 Our content is not censored.
 We don’t have to follow rules.
 Over the next few years readers will begin to figure this out.
 This absolute freedom is a dangerous thing in and of itself, but the upside is the infinite possibility of independent creation.

 Whatever you may think about the merits of indie writer E.L.
-James’ Fifty Shades of Grey, I think part of that story’s allure is that she really went into a strange, dark realm.
+James’ Fifty Shades of Grey, I think part of that story’s allure is that she went into a strange, dark realm.
 Maybe the reason James is still with us, though, is because she didn’t go far enough.
 Ana is such a princess.
 The Marquis de Sade lived to be 64.
 He did spend half of his life in prison and insane asylums and had an affair with a teenage boy in the last four years of his life.
 Certainly, the world of erotic letters is a wide open chasm into the unconscious.
 There’s a lot of crap published independently around that gaping hole, but if you look carefully, there’s some amazing work as well.

 Beautiful Morning Blues is a decent enough attempt at facing the crazy stuff life has to offer.
-I’ve also just finished the first draft of acompanion piece to it — Ex:Urbia: A Love Story.
+I’ve also just finished the first draft of a companion piece to it — Ex:Urbia: A Love Story.
 And I’m about 50% of the way into Dawn of the Summertons which deals with the demise of liberal thinking in America through the story of a mixed race family living in Philadelphia at the time of the Great Recession.
 There’s other projects I’m thinking about as well.
 If those stories want to try to kill me, then I’ll know I’m doing something right.